-There is evidence that opioid exposure can affect fine and gross motor coordination in offspring.
-In addition, cognitive delays have been noted throughout childhood, manifesting as short or poor attention span, hyperactivity, learning disability, and delayed speech and language development [43; 44].
-A study by Konijnenberg and Melinder involving mothers who used MAT during pregnancy found that the mirror neuron system (MNS) was affected in infants exposed to opioids in utero [46].
-The MNS is a neural circuit that involves understanding social cues and interactions.
-The main area affected was visual input, which made watching another person and/ or learning by visual cues for any length of time difficult.
-This study gives some insight into the mechanisms causing hyperactivity and short attention span when opioid-exposed offspring are in a structured environment (e.g., a school classroom) [46].
+There is evidence that opioid exposure in utero can affect fine and gross motor coordination in offspring.
+In addition, cognitive delays have been noted throughout childhood, manifesting as short or poor attention span, hyperactivity, learning disability, and delayed speech and language development [29].
+Studies have found that children with NOWS at birth were more likely to have developmental delays and lower IQ, were 2.3 times more likely to be admitted to the hospital for a neuropsychiatric disorder, and were more likely to show poorer performance on educational testing, meet criteria for a disability, require classroom therapies and services, and have lower attention compared with children who did not develop NOWS and unexposed controls [29].
 It is important that follow-up continue with these children through their school years.
 Language delay assessments can be administered by a speech language pathologist when the child is approximately 2 years of age.
-If indicated by the results, early intervention plans may be created and involve the parent/caregiver, speech-language pathologist, occupational therapist, and pediatrician [47].
+If indicated by the results, early intervention plans may be created and involve the parent/ caregiver, speech-language pathologist, occupational therapist, and pediatrician [29; 30].